zhangtbj/cf-sample-app-nodejs/README.md

-# CF Sample App Node.js for coligo
+# CF Sample App Node.js for coligo test

 A sample [Express](http://expressjs.com/) application to deploy to Cloud Foundry which works out of the box.